BasementKrew/revelation.io/_posts/2015-03-05-build-swift-people.markdown

 pod 'JSONJoy-Swift', :git => "https://github.com/daltoniam/JSONJoy-Swift.git"
  ```

- Next run this from terminal:
+ Next run this in terminal:

 ```
 pod install
 ```

 This will install the pods.
-Close your xCode project and open the newly created workspace file.
+Close your Xcode project and open the newly created workspace file.
 This can be done from terminal if you want.

 ```
 open SwiftPeople.xcworkspace